ulpian/flame/README.md

 ![flame icon](flame.png)

 # flame
-Simple API server setup with Hapi.js + IOC via Electrolyte + Firebase.
+API server setup with Hapi.js + IOC via Electrolyte... with a few tools thrown in to make development and execution easier.

 ## Running the API